daftcode/python_deployment_on_wheels_ansible/README.md

 [Ansible](http://ansible.com) Playbook example of **test_app** deployment

 1. Clone this repo
-2. Edit them hosts and variables
+2. Edit hosts and variables
 3. Run desired play

-Ansible play telplate:
-ansible-playbook -i hostsfile <app>.yml --vault-password-file ./pass
+Ansible play run command template: ansible-playbook -i hostsfile <app>.yml --vault-password-file ./pass

-This play was writtent as an example for [Ansible Python web apps deployment on wheels](https://blog.daftcode.pl/) article by Wojciech Łuszczyński.
+This play was writtent as an example for [Ansible Python web apps deployment on wheels](https://blog.daftcode.pl/) article by me (webster58).
 Play alone is useless without an app wchich is not provided at this stage, but the idea of Wheel deployment is for You to use.

 examples